 -When you get to your face, clench your jaw, and tense your entire face.
 You should look like you just smelled something rancid, then slowly release.

 -Lastly, tense your whole body with all your might and slowly release

 You’ll feel entirely different.

-I learned this technique in high school and admittedly I don’t use it as often as I should but when I do utilize it, I always feel like a ton of weight has been lifted.
+I learned this technique in high school and admittedly I don’t use it as often as I should but when I do utilize it, I always feel like a ton of weight has been lifted off my body.

-I remember the energy boost I had after I cut all meat, dairy, and fish out of my diet.
-It felt like I could dance to electronic music for hours without getting tired and that’s exactly what happened.
+I remember the energy boost I had after I cut all meat, and dairy, from my diet.
+It felt like I could dance to electronic music for hours without getting tired and I tested my theory once and that’s exactly what happened.